nicokla/42api/readme.txt

 1) first create 42 api application here: https://profile.intra.42.fr/oauth/applications

-2) then create .env file here and in ./node with the uid and secret
+2) then create the .env file here with the uid and secret (cf .env example)

 3) then do: